-Create a debate club or team; this can meet at lunchtimes or after school.
+Create a debate club or team; this can meet at lunch times or after school.

-Ask them to identify ideas that they think are important and set some questions.
+Ask them for ideas that they think are important and set some questions.

-In preparation, choose five headlines from the previous week's media.
-This should act as a prompt on questions to debate or at least ask them why some people might agree with the headlines and why some people might disagree.
+In preparation choose 5 headlines from the previous week this should act as a prompt on questions to debate or at least ask them why some people might agree with the headlines and why some people might disagree.

 For example:

-- Scotland should be separate from the UK.

-- Only MPs representing English constituencies should be able to vote on education changes.

-- Exams don't prove how capable a person is.

-- All British police should carry guns.

-- History is not a useful subject for a career.
+- The decision of a public referendum must be upheld by the government. - Politicians should only be paid the living wage. - Exams don't prove how capable a person is. - All British police should carry guns. - History is not a useful subject for a career.

-Each of the stages should have either two sessions or at least one session and a research session which can be done in the students' own time.
+Each of the stages should have two sessions or at least one session and a research session which can be done in the students own time.